Sajib37/festive-fusion/Question_and_Answer.md

 #### Answer: B: `ReferenceError: greetign is not defined`

 <i>Here declared greeting, but trying to assign a value to greetign.
-JavaScript is case-sensitive, so greetign is treated as a different variable.that's why here given greetign is not defined</i>
+JavaScript is case-sensitive, so greetign is treated as a different variable.Because , 'greeting' and 'greetign' is not the same..that's why here given greetign is not defined</i>

 </p>
 </details>